mobm65/Fundamentals-of-Data-Analysis/README.md

 https://pandas.pydata.org/pandas-docs/stable/user_guide/merging.html
 This site provided information about ways to merge datasets.

+Simpson's paradox is a trend which is evident in a number of groups but it reverses when the groups are combined.
+As Mark Twain said there are "lies, damned lies and statistics."
+The impact of all possible variables must be considered before concluding that one variable is linked to another.
+Bickel's US Berkley study from 1974 seemed to indicate gender bias in favour of men.
+When each department was assessed individually, there was actually a small but statistically relevant bias in favour of women.
+Simpson's paradox can arise when there is a confounding variable.
+This variable is not taken into account in the causal relationship between two variables, yet it can impact them.
+For example it seems that Apple can charge whatever they want and people buy their phones.
+This might lead us to believe that high price correlates with high sales.
+A confounding variable here might be the social status attached to owning an iphone or customer loyalty to the brand.
+In this assignment I plan to show that four datasets can have a similar linear regression when plotted separately, this may change when the datasets are concatenated before plotting.

 DETAILS
 I created four dataframes, dfa, dfb, dfc and dfd using python dictionary.
 The column x takes its data